-Prerequisites: Satisfactory scores on the college placement tests or DMA 010, DMA 020, DMA
+Prerequisites: Satisfactory placement or DMA 010, DMA 020, DMA 030, DMA 040, DMA 050,

-030, DMA 040, DMA 050, DMA 060, and DRE 096
+DMA 060, and DRE 096

 Corequisites: PHY 110

 This course is a laboratory for PHY 110.
 Emphasis is placed on laboratory experiences that enhance materials presented in PHY 110.
 Upon completion, students should be able to apply the laboratory experiences to the concepts presented in PHY 110.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AA/AS.